jasongoodwin/topics/README.md

 It should have some debug logging to make it an easier demo project to look at and understand.
 This is a great demo project!

-### Modelling
+### Improved Model
-Project is still needing some designing - Codec can be modelled to make it easier to test/understand.
+First pass, the project is nice and simple, but I learned that tokio provides stream abstractions.
+The tokio `codec` provides a stream and this project would be a nice target to use those abstractions.

 ### Spawn replies - stop awaiting/blocking.
 There is an opportunity for further improved performance by not awaiting replies sent to the socket.
-There are currently some awaits but this can be parallelized to keep the core thread free.
+There are currently some serial awaits but we can join those futures.

 ### Connection Leaks!
 [FIXED]
 Any subscriptions are cleaned up - can be made a bit more efficient - it's O(n) on number of topics to clean up.